corgibytes/freshli-lib/README.md

 ## Supported Source Control Tools

 Freshli reads source code repository history to access previous version of each dependency manifest.
-Currently Freshli only supports [Git](https://git-scm.com/) but if you would like us to add more let us know via the contact informatino in the [Contributing](#contributing) section.
+Currently Freshli only supports [Git](https://git-scm.com/) but if you would like us to add more let us know via the contact information in the [Contributing](#contributing) section.

 ## Contributing to Freshli-Lib